Is your marriage at its end? Want to keep things civil?

 - Commit to full financial disclosure, and no sneaky business to keep your income low.

 - Do not threaten or aim for majority time with the kids.
-Studies show 50/50 parenting schedules are best for children — and moms' income
+Studies show equally shared parenting is best for children — and moms' income

 - Set up a co-parenting plan, and consider parenting classes for divorced families.